evolvingstuff/vdw2/content/posts/50-ng-level-of-vitamin-d-proven-to-fight-many-diseases-whittle.md

 │   inner_content: `((Better than Daily|Vitamin D is often better when taken weekly instead of daily))` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Better than Daily|Vitamin D is often better when taken weekly instead of daily))` │   │   inner_content: `Better than Daily|Vitamin D is often better when taken weekly instead of daily` │   │   page: `Better than Daily|Vitamin D is often better when taken weekly instead of daily` │   │   children:
+│   │   full_match: `((Better than Daily|Vitamin D is often better when taken weekly instead of daily))` │   │   inner_content: `Better than Daily|Vitamin D is often better when taken weekly instead of daily` │   │   page: `Better than Daily`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Better than Daily|Vitamin D is often better when taken weekly instead of daily`